ClonyPDF home

 Crop and background

-The tool crops to 35×45mm proportions and replaces your background with compliant solid white.
+The tool crops to 35×45mm proportions at a 7:9 ratio and replaces your background with compliant solid white.

 4